How are annuities taxed?

 Here's how they work:

-Taxation applies only to gains: Since you've already paid tax on your premium, income tax is due only on the gains from your annuity in the year of distribution.
+• Taxed only on gains: Since you've already paid tax on your premium, income tax is due only on the gains from your annuity in the year of distribution.

 Streamlined Process with Trusted Carriers